Leprechaun 2: Plot

-In 990s Ireland, the leprechaun celebrates his 1,000th birthday, on Saint Patrick's Day.
-The leprechaun intends to marry his slave.
+In the year 994 in Ireland, the leprechaun celebrates his 1,000th birthday, on Saint Patrick's Day.
+The leprechaun intends to marry his slave’s daughter.
 In response to her father William O'Day's pleas, the leprechaun says that she will be his only when she sneezes three consecutive times without anyone saying "God bless you".
 He manipulates her to start sneezing.
 O'Day says "God bless you" to save her and is killed by the leprechaun, who promises to make a bride out of a descendant of O'Day on his next 1,000th birthday.

-On St. Patrick's Day, in 1990s Los Angeles, a young man named Cody works with his Uncle Morty giving "dark side" tours, a scam that drives tourists around to the alleged gravesites of celebrities.
-Cody takes over the tour one day, when Morty is too drunk, forcing him to cancel a date with his girlfriend Bridget, a modern descendant of the O'Day bloodline.
+On St. Patrick's Day 1994, in L.A., a young man named Cody works with his Uncle Morty giving "dark side" tours, a scam that drives tourists around to the alleged gravesites of celebrities.
+Cody takes over the tour one day, when Morty is too drunk, forcing him to cancel a date with his girlfriend, Bridget, a modern descendant of the O'Day bloodline.
 The leprechaun emerges from one of the tour stops.
 He attacks and pulls out a homeless man's gold tooth before leaving in search of Bridget.
-Cody speeds through a red light and is arrested; Morty bails him out of the police station.
+Cody and Bridget stop at a race track where they were supposed to meet their friends.
+They enter the office and meet Ian, an employee at the track and a friend of Cody and Bridget.
+Bridget ditches Cody to stay at the race track with Ian and their friends.
+Cody is forced to leave the track and continue the tour, but while driving, he speeds through a red light and is arrested; Morty bails him out of the police station.

-Menawhile, a man named Ian tries to force his way inside Bridget's place to seduce her, but she punches him.
-While leaving, Ian sees Bridget gesturing for him to come to the garage; however, it is a trick by the leprechaun, who has disguised a lawn mower as Bridget.
+Meanwhile, Ian drops off Bridget and tries to convince her to spend time with him at her place, but she tells him she is still dating Cody and pushes him away when he grabs her, calling her a tease.
+While leaving, Ian sees Bridget calling for him to come to the garage; however, it is a trick by the leprechaun, who has disguised a lawn mower as Bridget.
 As Ian attempts to kiss "Bridget", the lawn mower slices him to death.
 Cody later visits Bridget and gifts her with flowers, and they reconcile.
 The leprechaun begins to make her sneeze.
 Cody attempts to say "God bless you", but a phone cord starts to strangle him before he can finish the phrase.
+Bridget tries to run to the door, but encounters Ian’s body hanging outside the door.
 The leprechaun then manifests to claim Bridget.
 After a scuffle with Cody, the leprechaun escapes with Bridget, but loses one of his gold coins after Bridget knocks a pot of gold from his hands.
 The coin falls into Cody's possession.